Sleep Apnea Sydney, NSW

 - Increased (8x) Car Accidents

-Custom-fit by the Orthodontist, SomnoDent® oral devices treat Obstructive Sleep Apnea by moving the lower jaw slightly forward.
+Custom-fit by the Orthodontist, SomnoDent® oral devices are an effective Obstructive Sleep Apnea treatment that moves the lower jaw slightly forward.
 This forward movement keeps the airway open, preventing apneas.

 As sufferers are mostly unaware of their sleep and breathing patterns, an overnight ‘sleep study’ through a Sleep Physician is necessary for diagnosis through the measure of sleep, breathing and oxygen levels.

-Our Orthodontists have had great success working in collaboration with Sleep Physicians to develop removable devices which prop the lower jaw forward, opening the airways and enabling the individual to maintain continuous breathing, to create a stable sleeping pattern and enhance wellbeing.
+Our Orthodontists have had great success working in collaboration with Sleep Physicians to develop removable devices that treat sleep apnea by propping the lower jaw forward, opening the airways and enabling the individual to maintain continuous breathing, to create a stable sleeping pattern and enhance wellbeing.